 2. For some nouns, add es to make them plural

 If a word ends in the letters s, x, z, ch, and sh, you add es to the end to make it plural.
 This rule is true for words like bus, box, witch, quiz, and brush, for example.
-In the plural form, they are busses, boxes, witches, quizzes, and brushes.
+In the plural form, they are buses, boxes, witches, quizzes, and brushes.
 Here are some of those nouns being used in examples:

 - I had 5 quizzes in my Spanish class last week.

 - I need only 2 brushes to do my makeup.

 - Both buses are late.
 I will take the subway to college.

 3. Drop the y, add ies for nouns like city or lady

 Now, if a noun ends in y, we need to drop the y and add ies to form the plural.
 Some words that this rule applies to are: baby, city, library, lady, and berry.
 In the plural form, they are babies, cities, libraries, ladies, and berries.
 Here are some examples: